Last Updated: October 21, 2025

 4. Legal Aftermath

+Unfortunately, Watanabe soon developed a severe gambling addiction that led to one of the most infamous losing streaks in Las Vegas history.
 A compulsive gambler, Watanabe famously lost most of his fortune at casinos in Las Vegas.
-During a very public and epic gambling run in 2007, Watanabe ran through much of his personal wealth, losing up to $5 million dollars per day gambling.
-Watanabe's downward spiral into gambling addiction and alcoholism resulted in losing $204 million in one year while gambling at Harrah's Entertainment, Inc casinos Caesar's Palace and the Rio.
+During a very public and epic gambling run in 2007, Terrance ran through much of his personal wealth, losing up to $5 million per day gambling.
+Watanabe's downward spiral into gambling addiction and alcoholism resulted in losing $204 million in one year while gambling at Harrah's Entertainment, Inc. casinos, Caesar's Palace, and the Rio.
 Harrah's reported that 5.6% of its gambling revenues that year were from the losses incurred by Watanabe.
-He paid $112 million back but refused to pay the rest prompting Harrah's to file criminal charges of fraud and theft against Watanabe.
-In July 2010 a settlement was reached between Harrah's Entertainment and Watanabe resulting in a dismissal of both the civil and criminal cases.
+He paid $112 million back but refused to pay the rest, prompting Harrah's to file criminal charges of fraud and theft against him.
+In July 2010, a settlement was reached between Harrah's Entertainment and Watanabe, resulting in a dismissal of both the civil and criminal cases.

 Oriental Trading Company